CDCgov/prime-reportstream/prime-router/docs/onboarding-users/receiver-onboarding/receiver-testing.md

 ```

 We have three possible condition codes that also need to have a positive result to qualify.
 In addition, we are pruning observations that do not meet that criteria.
 you can see how in order to test both the positive and negative cases we will need several test messages.
-Also because there is the possibility that we may receive a message
+Also, because there is the possibility that we may receive a message
 with multiple observations that meet the criteria we also want to test that case.

 It is also important to keep in mind that we have different sources of data.
 SimpleReport Manual entry, SimpleReport CSV entry and direct HL7 to ReportStream.
 We should make sure to test